 Research

 I work on early modern literature and culture.
-My first book was on tragedy (especially Pierre Corneille) and theories of political action, and I continued this conversation between theory and theatre with a co-edited volume thinking through Walter Benjamin’s concept of the Trauerspiel and its relevance to a French corpus.
-In my second book, Compassion’s Edge, I worked with a broader range of genres, exploring the affective undertow of religious toleration.
-The book explores the language of fellow-feeling – pity, compassion, charitable care – that flourished in the century or so after the Wars of Religion.
+My first book was on tragedy and political theory.
+My next book, Compassion’s Edge, tackled the affective undertow of religious toleration, exploring the language of fellow-feeling – pity, compassion, charitable care – that flourished in the century or so after the Wars of Religion.
 It’s a gloomy sort of account: this is not a story about compassion overcoming difference, but rather about compassion reinforcing divides.
 The project was supported by a fellowship at the Radcliffe Institute for Advanced Studies at Harvard.
 With Kristine Steenbergh, I also co-edited a volume on compassion in early modern Europe more broadly; thanks to her influence, that’s a somewhat cheerier take.

-I continue to work on early modern affect but am also now writing a very different third book – Liquid Empire – on river writing in seventeenth-century France and its territories, taking in rivers from the Lignon to the Rhine, the Saint Laurent to the Senegal; I ask how the small scale of the riverbank paradoxically allows us to trace France’s expansionist politics, and argue that following the river allows us to build a different literary history of early modern France, a history that considers imperial projects and the loss that such projects entail.
+I continue to work on early modern affect and/or toleration (in the works: a chapter on the Revocation and family life, an article on tragedy and emotion) but am also now finishing a very different third book on river writing in seventeenth-century France and its territories, taking in rivers from the Lignon to the Rhine, the Saint Laurent to the Senegal; I ask how the small scale of the riverbank paradoxically allows us to trace France’s expansionist politics, and argue that following the river allows us to build a different literary history of early modern France, a history that considers imperial projects and the loss that such projects entail.
 I’ve carried out research for the American tributaries of this work as a visiting fellow at the John Carter Brown library in Providence (where I also co-curated an exhibition on water in the Americas) and at the Library Company of Philadelphia; a year’s writing was supported by the Leverhulme Foundation.

 Teaching

 For the faculty, I have lectured on a range of early modern topics: gender and early modern writing, France and the Americas, authors such as Lafayette or Racine.
-At the postgraduate level, I’m currently teaching on the MSt Methods option on Spaces of Comparison, and I’m serving as Director of Graduate Studies in Modern Languages, which lets me see the range of work done across the Faculty (and means I’m doing a little less undergraduate teaching than usual).
+At the postgraduate level, I have taught on the MSt Methods option on Spaces of Comparison, and served three years as Director of Graduate Studies in Modern Languages, which let me see the exciting range of work done across the Faculty.

 Selected Publications